Exploring the Douro Valley - All you need to know!

 The finest sections of the river are to the east of Porto, and the main route out of the city follows the N15 or the much faster A4 motorway to the vinho verde-producing towns of Penafiel and Amarante.

-Amarante, set on the lazy tributary of the Rio Tâmega, is perhaps the most attractive town in the region, with the first of the Douro’s splendid branch train lines running up the valley here from the main-line station at Livração, about 60km from Porto.Read more about the Porto
+Amarante, set on the lazy tributary of the Rio Tâmega, is perhaps the most attractive town in the region, with the first of the Douro’s splendid branch train lines running up the valley here from the main-line station at Livração, about 60km from Porto.Read in our Porto Travel Guide

 The halfway point along the river is marked by the commercial port wine town and cruise centre of Peso da Régua, the capital of Alto Douro (“Upper Douro”) province.
 It is surrounded by terraced hills covered in vines, resembling the backbone of a dragon.
 Although the town itself is not as charming as its setting, it grew into a major port-wine entrepôt in the 18th century.